 During these inspections, check the filters and drains to ensure that no dust or water accumulates within the system.
 When mist and dirt get trapped within the compressor and deposit on various internal parts, corrosive gunk can take hold and lead to rust, leaks and system strain.

 Even when your system is free of leaks and dirt, you can cut compressed air costs even further by reducing the pressure to the levels required for a given operation.
 At many facilities, pressure levels are set to maximum thresholds to accommodate the highest-pressure applications.
 The trouble is, these high-pressure tools and applications might only account for a fraction of the air-powered arsenal.

+About 25%-30% of horsepower in most systems originates from unnecessarily high pressure.
+Identifying and correcting applications driving higher system pressure lets you turn off compressors or change your setup.
 If you only use high-pressure tools on a part-time basis, consider the possibility of separating those tools from the rest of your equipment.
 This way, you could run your compressor at medium pressure and save energy through most of your working hours and only increase the pressure when necessary.

 If you operate a large facility with multiple compressors, designate each machine for different pressure levels.
 For example, if you have a range of lower- or medium-pressure applications and only one or two that require high pressure, you could save energy by moving those latter applications to a second compressor specifically designated for such tools.

 While condensate drains perform an essential task for your air compressor, the feature itself could be a huge drain on your system if it malfunctions without anyone noticing.
 On air compressors with timer drains, the drain valve will automatically open each time the timer goes off.
 If the machine is inactive when this occurs, the timer drain will start up the motor for a short time.
 Consequently, the drain could often inflict excess wear and tear on your system, just so the drainage process can occur according to schedule.